itsthejb/docker-ispconfig/README.md

  This is needed afer modification in the RUN section in docker-compose.yml.

 ```
-./do ispc mig export                                # export configuration to ./volumes/service/mig/
+./do migrate export                                 # export configuration to ./volumes/service/mig/
 find ./volumes/service/mig                          # check
 ./do stop                                           # stop ispconfig
 ./do rm                                             # remove the container
 ./do up                                             # create a new container
 ./do log                                            # show start up console
-./do ispc mig import                                # import configuration from ./volumes/service/mig/
+./do migrate import                                 # import configuration from ./volumes/service/mig/
 ./do restart                                        # restart ispconfig
 ./do log                                            # show start up console
 ./do syslog